 The Disney on Ice production is different every year.
 We saw last year’s Disney on Ice show and though this year’s Rockin Ever After Show had Rapunzel too.
 The choreography and the way it was presented was different while maintaining the storyline of course.
 Don’t we just love those floating lanterns?
 Well they have it in the show.
 And as always, it’s magical!

 I said I was the chaperone.
-But actually I was wearing the gold Mickey Mouse crown on me with blue tainted lips from the cotton candy and had a rad time myself.
-Disney on Ice like any of the Disney theme parks never fail to impress anyone, young and the not so young…ehem.
+But actually, I was wearing the gold Mickey Mouse crown on me with blue tainted lips from the cotton candy and had a rad time myself.
+Disney on Ice like any of the Disney theme parks never fails to impress anyone, young and the not so young…ahem.

-There’s also a bit of fireworks in this show by the way.
-If you wish to catch the Long Beach show this weekend, click here for the schedule.
-Have fun!
+There’s also a bit of firework in this show by the way.

 Disclosure: we received tickets to see the show to facilitate a review.
 All opinions are my own.
 Experiences may vary.
 See disclosure policy.